Cobatsu/Burger-Builder/README.md

 # Burger-Builder

-My first project I built !
+This is my first project that I built !